Hiya2023/tifa3d/README.md

 It evaluates how well a generated 3D object matches a given text prompt using a vision-language QA approach.
 The process includes:

 - Rendering 12 azimuthal views uniformly distributed over a 360° rotation around the object.
-- Using **GPT-4o** to generate candidate question–answer pairs for each text prompt.
+- Using **Language model** to generate candidate question–answer pairs for each text prompt.
 - Filtering those questions using UnifiedQA model.
 - Passing each view and questions through a **VQA model** (e.g., mPLUG).
 - Aggregating the scores to compute the final TIFA3D score for a given text and 3D object pair.